huijing/slides/63-moz-roadshow-eu-2019/README.md

 Event website: [https://mozilla-tito-devr.netlify.com/](https://mozilla-tito-devr.netlify.com/)

-*This is a general transcript plus notes of the talk*
+*This is a sort-of transcript plus my notes for the talk*

 Hello everyone!
 And thank you all for coming out this evening.
 We're going to have a packed line-up of talks so I'm going to get straight into things.
 I'm going to be sharing with you some of my favourite things about the Firefox DevTools and how they've helped me better understand some of the powerful, new CSS features and layout techniques.